David Lampe, Ph.D.Associate Proessor

 Insects are vectors for many of the most deadly plant and animal diseases and are a crucial link in these disease cycles.
 In the past, cultural methods or insecticide treatments have been used to control insect vectors.
 These methods are still widely practiced, but in many cases insects have evolved resistance to insecticides.
 In some areas of the world, notably Africa, public health measures used in developed countries to reduce vector populations are difficult to apply.
 Clearly, new methods are necessary to aid in the control of insect-vectored diseases.

-1. Blocking mosquito transmission of malaria to humans.
-In a collaboration with Marcelo Jacobs-Lorena at Johns Hopkins University, we are genetically modifying two species of bacteria to deliver antimalarial effector proteins.
+Blocking mosquito transmission of malaria to humans.
+We are genetically modifying two species of bacteria to deliver antimalarial effector proteins.
 Malaria is the most widespread and dangerous insect-transmitted human disease in the world.
-It infects more than 500 million people (ca. 1 in 12 humans) and causes between 1 and 2 million deaths each year.
+It infects more than 500 million people (ca. 1 in 14 humans) and causes between 1 and 2 million deaths each year.
 The incidence of malaria is increasing and new measures to combat it are desperately needed.

 Symbiotic control and insect transgenesis.

 - Azizi A, Arora A, Markiv A, Lampe DJ, Miller TA, Kang AS.
 2012.
 Ribosome display of combinatorial antibody libraries derived from mice immunized with heat-killed Xylella fastidiosa and the selection of MopB-specific single-chain antibodies.
 Appl Environ Microbiol.
 78(8):2638-47.

 - Bisi DC, Lampe DJ.
 2011.
 Secretion of anti-Plasmodium effector proteins from a natural Pantoea agglomerans isolate by using PelB and HlyA secretion signals.
 Appl Environ Microbiol.
 77(13):4669-75.